 Howard Kulp Architects

 Howard Kulp Architects, P.C. is a Lehigh Valley based firm, established in 1978 by Howard L. Kulp offering professional services in architecture, planning, programming and interior design.
-The firm has planned and designed a variety of architecture including commercial / retail buildings, healthcare facilities, education centers, government facilities and custom residences.
-Over the years the office has expanded to accommodate a growing staff, which currently includes six registered architects, two LEED accredited personnel, four associate architects, an interior designers and support staff.
+The firm has planned and designed a variety of architectural projects including commercial, hospitality, gaming & entertainment, healthcare, institutional, and residential.
+Over the years the office has expanded to accommodate a growing staff, which currently includes three registered architects, two LEED accredited personnel, five associate architects, two interior designers and support staff.

 Our office is located at 1501 Lehigh Parkway North in Allentown, Pennsylvania.
 This location along the Little Lehigh Creek in the Allentown Parkway is a beautiful, quiet park-like setting.
 The stone building was originally designed and built as an Architect’s office in 1940, and has remained as such for over seventy years.